Pakistani Twitterati fuelling fake narratives, target Indian cricketers | International

 The users interested in the keyword were majorly from Pakistan.
 Moreover, Wikipedia page of Arshdeep Singh was edited on September 4th.
 The word "India" was replaced with "Khalistan" on Singh's Wikipedia page by an anonymous user even as another editor shortly undid these changes.
 It is clear that the IP address 39.41.171.125 from where the Wikipedia page was edited was from Punjab, Pakistan.
 The Internet Service provider is Pakistan Telecommunication Company Limited, reported DFRAC.

-In response, the Indian government has summoned Wikipedia executives with respect to the spread of misinformation.
+In response, the Indian government raised concerns with Wikipedia executives over the spread of misinformation.
 The Ministry of Electronics and Technology said that "no intermediary operating in India can permit this type of misinformation" after cricketer Arshdeep Singh's Wikipedia page was edited by an unregistered user, linking him to the separatist Khalistani movement.

 "No intermediary operating in India can permit this type of misinformation and deliberate efforts to incitement and user harm - violates our govt's expectation of Safe & Trusted Internet," tweeted Rajeev Chandrasekhar, MoS Electronics and Technology.
 Moreover, at least 97.7 per cent i.e., 20,734 accounts that tweeted on the hashtags were created in the year 2022, followed by nearly 249 accounts in 2021 and 157 accounts in 2020, reported DFRAC.